sendilkumarn/webpack-scaffold-pwa/README.md

 ## What are we trying here ?

 `PWA` requires some boilerplate things to get started and running.
-We want to make that initial start easier and faster.
+We want to make that initial start easier ✅ and faster 🚀.

 We want to make your application's lighthouse score in higher `90`-ish and make it better.

 ## What will this generate ?

-* Service worker
+* Service worker ⚙️
-* Manifest file
+* Manifest file 🗂
-* Html with all the necessary things
+* Html with all the necessary things 🚀
-* Wiring webpack configuration
+* Wiring webpack configuration 🔌

+## Issues / Features
+Have some cool new ideas 😎 come and lets add them together.
+We will make this 🌏, a better place to live ❤️